textilemakerspace/textilemakerspace.github.io/src/pages/hours.md

 **NOTE: The embroidery machine is currently broken.
 We will post an update when it is fixed.**

+The building is locked this week but call 650-736-3626 or if there's no answer, text Quinn at 773-369-7688 to be let in.

 - Tuesday 12/19, 11 AM - 7 PM
 - Wednesday 12/20, 11 AM - 5 PM